Fsmash/demo/README.md

 P: So I said **runtime** efficiency is a concern in programming.
 But we have code that check if the browser can support rendering.
 Isn't this a waste to define all this stuff if in the end we can't even show the cube?
 Make it so we check first so that we don't wastefully allocate anything if "WebGL" isn't supported.

 Q: What is WebGL?
-Lol, might as well look into it.

 Q: What is threejs then?

-P: Cube be spinning.
+P: Cube is spinning.
 Let's have it change color every frame as well as it spins.
 Randomly xD for the lulz.
-Proabably want to use a different material that lets you change its color.
-Hint we have objects in objects.
+You want to use a different material that lets you change its color.
+Hint: we have objects in objects.
 Meaning we have a cube "Mesh" object that has it's own variables that references the geometry and material we passed in as arguments.
 If you want to change the cube color you should reference the material object we passed in.
 You want to access variable color in material in the cube.
 Hint "cube.material.?".
 Also you probably need to add some lighting to the scene.
 Ambient should be fine.

 P: Instead of updating the color in the above way change the color by updating the "const material" we passed into the "Mesh" object.